ntustison/PaperANTsX/Text/intro.md

 frameworks resulting in the Python- and R-based ANTsPy and ANTsR toolkits, respectively.
-These ANTs-based interfaces with extremely popular, high-level, open-source programming platforms have significantly increased the user base of ANTs and facilitated research workflows \textcolor{blue}{which leverage the advantages of these high-level programming languages.}  The rapidly rising popularity of deep learning motivated further recent enhancement of ANTs and its extensions.
+These ANTs-based interfaces with extremely popular, high-level, open-source programming platforms have significantly increased the user base of ANTs and facilitated research workflows \textcolor{black}{which leverage the advantages of these high-level programming languages.}  The rapidly rising popularity of deep learning motivated further recent enhancement of ANTs and its extensions.
 Despite the existence of an abundance of online innovation and code for deep learning algorithms, much of it is disorganized and lacks a uniformity in structure and external data interfaces which would facilitate greater uptake.
-With this in mind, ANTsR spawned the deep learning ANTsRNet package which is a growing Keras/TensorFlow-based library of popular deep learning architectures and applications specifically geared towards medical imaging.
+With this in mind, ANTsR spawned the deep learning ANTsRNet package [@Tustison:2019ac] which is a growing Keras/TensorFlow-based library of popular deep learning architectures and applications specifically geared towards medical imaging.
 Analogously, ANTsPyNet is an additional ANTsX complement to ANTsPy.
 Both, which we collectively refer to as "ANTsXNet", are co-developed so as to ensure cross-compatibility such that training performed in one library is readily accessible by the other library.
 In addition to a variety of popular network architectures (which are implemented in both 2-D and 3-D), ANTsXNet contains a host of functionality for medical image analysis that have been developed in-house and collected from other open-source projects.
 For example, an extremely popular ANTsXNet application is a multi-modal brain extraction tool that uses different variants of the popular U-net [@Falk:2019aa] architecture for segmenting the brain in multiple modalities.
 These modalities include conventional T1-weighted structural MRI as well as T2-weighted MRI, FLAIR,